AresMUSH/aresmush/game/plugins/login/help/config.md

         - 192.168.1.1
         - verizon.net

+### Trouble Job Category

-You can also configure which job category is used when the system creates a job for a suspect alert.
+You can also configure which job category is used when the system creates a job for a suspect or boot alert.
 By default it's the MISC category.

 ### Guest Role